kestra-io/docs/content/blogs/introducing-apps.md

 The UI display and all actions performed by the app are configurable through `blocks` specified in the `layout` property.

-By clicking on the `View App` button, your end users can use the app directly, or you can share the link with your end users.
-If access is set to `PUBLIC`, your app link will be visible to anyone in the world! 🌍
+You can share the App link with your end users, or they can access it directly from the Kestra UI by clicking on the `View App` button.
+If access is set to `PUBLIC`, your App link will be accessible by anyone in the world! 🌍

 For more examples, check out the [GitHub repository](https://github.com/kestra-io/enterprise-edition-examples).